OmowunmiJaiye-Williams/Customer-Segmentation-Analysis-Project/README.md

 - **Key Insights:**
    - Customer Distribution: Each region has a consistent total of 18,750 customers.

    - Cancellation Rates:

-  - The North and South regions show a significant number of canceled subscriptions, with 11,250 cancellations each.
+     The North and South regions show a significant number of canceled subscriptions, with 11,250 cancellations each.

-  - The East and West regions report no cancellations, suggesting higher retention in these areas.
+     The East and West regions report no cancellations, suggesting higher retention in these areas.

-- **Overall Total:** The grand total of 75,000 customers reflects the overall customer base, highlighting areas for potential improvement in customer retention strategies, particularly in the North and South regions.
+     The grand total of 75,000 customers reflects the overall customer base, highlighting areas for potential improvement in customer retention strategies, particularly in the North and South regions.

 - **Most Popular Subscription Type by Number of Customers:**